Not sure what to feed the gluten-free friend your kid invited to their party? These tips will help!

 Less than a week after my youngest daughter was finally diagnosed with Celiac, she was invited to a birthday party.
 Though I had already been gluten-free for about a year, navigating the gluten-free waters with a first-grader who got much sicker than I did when she ingested gluten was a little bit scary.

 I didn’t know the little girl whose party she was invited to, so I called her mom and explained about her new dietary restrictions.
 I found out that they would be having standard birthday party food: pizza, cake, and ice-cream—all of which usually contain gluten.
-I certainly didn’t want to demand that she accommodate my child, so I offered to bring some gluten-free options for Sophia to eat so she wouldn’t be left out.
+I certainly didn’t want to demand that she accommodate my child, so I offered to bring some gluten-free options for my daughter to eat so she wouldn’t be left out.

 The mom was really nice when we arrived at the house, and even let me go into the kitchen to see if the ice-cream she had purchased was gluten-free or not (it was).
 I left my daughter there with a gluten-free brownie and a gluten-free bagel pizza we had made at home, confident that she would be okay and certain I had covered all of the bases.